xarkenz/mars-red/docs/index.md

 ![Screenshot of the MARS Red IDE](ide/ide-windows.png "The MARS Red IDE")

-MARS Red is a modern derivative of [MARS](https://dpetersanderson.github.io/) (MIPS Assembler and Runtime Simulator), a lightweight IDE for programming in the MIPS assembly language.
+MARS Red is a modern derivative of [MARS](https://dpetersanderson.github.io/) (MIPS Assembler and Runtime Simulator), an education-oriented lightweight IDE for programming in the MIPS assembly language.
-The original MARS was developed by Dr. Pete Sanderson and Dr. Kenneth Vollmar.
-Both have since retired, leaving MARS without any updates since 2014.
 For more information about the original MARS, see [History](history/).

 The MARS Red IDE provides editing and assembling capabilities, but its real strength lies in its support for interactive debugging.

-The programmer can easily add or remove execution breakpoints after assembling, execute the program in slow motion or one instruction at a time, undo instructions, and view and directly edit registers and data in memory while the program is running.
+- The program can be executed in slow motion or one instruction at a time.
+  In addition, the program can be stepped backwards to undo instructions.
+- Registers and data in memory are shown and can be modified by hand while the program is running.
+- Execution breakpoints can easily be added or removed after assembling.